 Contacting & Booking Performers

 Artists and presenters are responsible for scheduling events, negotiating fees, and all other arrangements.
-The amount of the Virginia Commission for the Arts subsidy may be negotiated by artists and presenters at any level up to, but not exceeding, 50 percent of the negotiated fee for a particular event.
+The amount of the Virginia Commission for the Arts subsidy may be negotiated by artists and presenters at any level up to, but not exceeding, 50 percent of the negotiated fee (with a cap of $7,500) for a particular event.
 To be eligible for funding, events must take place outside of the performer’s home base.
 The Commission also encourages artists and presenters to seek bookings independent of this touring program.

 The fees listed for each artist or ensemble are approximate fees for performances, residencies, workshops, and other events.
 The fees listed may not include expenses such as the artist’s transportation to the presenter’s community, meals, lodging, and related expenses.
 Presenters should clarify what additional expenses may or may not be included in the fee.
 Presenters should also confirm all technical requirements with the artist or ensemble prior to negotiating the terms of the contract.
 Funds from other Commission programs may not be used to match any portion of a touring assistance grant award.